 With the new breadcrumb navigation display, you can control how your site name displays.
 Say your law firm is McDonald Law Firm, but your website URL is www.mcdonlawfirm – using markup HTML from schema.org on your homepage, you can tell Google to display “McDonald_Law_Firm” as your top level rather than the default “mcdonlawfirm”.
 Bear in mind that Google’s rules for site name display include that you cannot be deceptive or misleading with your new name.
 Lawyer McDonald can’t use “McDonald’s” as his site name because that would be too close to the popular fast-food chain.

 Start Organizing Your Site for SEO Success

-Now is a great time to plan your site structure whether you’re starting a new website or your current site needs a facelift.
-Remember, if you need help with content creation and website planning and organization from a user and SEO perspective, call We Do Web Content: 888-521-3880.
+Now is a great time to plan your site structure, whether you’re starting a new website or your current site needs a facelift.
+Transform your law firm with our help.
+Explore our law firm marketing services and how they can benefit your practice.
+Remember, if you need help with content creation and website planning, and organization from a user and law firm SEO perspective, call We Do Web Content: 888-521-3880.